 Main responsibilities of the Chief Executive Officer include:

-Patricia Alsop acts as Secretary to the Board and Board Committees, and all Board members have individual access to her advice.
-She ensures that the Board receives all relevant information in a timely manner, organises induction and training programmes, and facilitates the Board evaluation in years when this is conducted internally.
+Patricia Alsop acts as Secretary to the Board and Board Committees and all Board members have individual access to her advice.
+She ensures that the Board receives all relevant information in a timely manner, organises induction and training programmes for new directors, and facilitates the Board evaluation in years when this is conducted internally.
 She is also responsible for ensuring that the correct Board and Committee procedures are followed and advises the Board on corporate governance matters.
-The established procedure under which directors can, where appropriate, obtain independent legal or other professional advice at the Group’s expense is also administered through her.
+The established procedure under which directors can, where appropriate, obtain independent legal or other professional advice at the Group's expense is also administered through her.

 The ultimate responsibility for reviewing and approving the Annual Report and the quarterly earnings releases, and for ensuring that they present a balanced assessment of the Group's position, lies with the Board.